 Fraud Detection - Using Graph Database

+Graph DBs have become a buzzword in recent years.
 In addition to social networks and recommendation systems, fraud detection is a field where the value of graph technology cannot be understated.
-Today we'll learn the use of Graph technology with a real world business use case of fraud detection.

 If you are new to Graph technology, and haven't read my previous publication Graph technology in plain english, I highly recommend to read that once.
 It will help you to understand the fundamentals of Graph technology and serve as a catalyst for your learning process.